shreya-roy1/Air-Drawer/README.md

 3.  **Initialize**: Grant camera permissions in your browser, step back, and raise your hands into the frame.

 ---
-*Forged with a passion for AI and the future of Spatial Computing.*
+*Built with a passion for AI and Spatial Computing.*